 Session Overview

 We know that relationships based on camaraderie, trust and respect act as a buffer against the challenges of working/volunteering for an emergency service.
 Some of you will also be in leadership/managerial roles.
 Strong teams, good leadership and peer support keep people well.
 This workshop looks at what we can do to strengthen these supportive relationships and build strong teams.
 You will learn how to have helpful conversations with colleagues, how to recognise signs that someone may be struggling and what to do when you are worried about someone.
+You can choose to do this session on its own OR you could combine it with the Staying Well - Understanding Resilience and Self-Care session - see full course list for details of this COMBINED option.

 Course Bookings